GGNN: Graph-based GPU Nearest Neighbor Search: Conclusion

 \section{Conclusion}

-Our algorithm accelerated the construction time for graph-based search structures by a large factor and represents the fastest kNN query technique while maintaining a recall rate between 0.9 and 1.
-Due to the parallel construction and merging of sub-graphs, our hierarchical construction scheme creates a high-quality kNN graph with graph-diversification links for very efficient traversal.
+Our proposed parallel GPU-based search algorithm is surpassing all state-of-the-art algorithms in terms of speed by a large factor and represents the fastest ANN query technique while maintaining recall rates above 99\%.
+The efficient query algorithm further accelerates the parallel construction and merging of sub-graphs.
+Our hierarchical construction scheme creates high-quality kNN graphs with graph-diversification links for very efficient traversal.
 It is easily deployed in multi-GPU systems to cope with very large-scale datasets.
-It is the first graph-based kNN method to report results on billion-scale data sets like SIFT1B and DEEP1B.
-In addition, it is the first ANN search method overall that achieves 0.99 Recall@1 for those, and it is by far the fastest.
-For million-scale datasets, search-graphs of sufficient quality can be constructed within seconds, allowing for quick nearest-neighbor searches on intermediate data structures as a part of larger GPU-based algorithms.
-Upon acceptance, we will release an OpenSource\footnote{\url{https://github.com/cgtuebingen/ggnn}} implementation of our approach for easy inclusion in other projects.
+It is the first ANN search method capable of constructing effective search structures (R@1 $\geq$ 0.99) for billion-scale datasets in less than an hour.
+For million-scale datasets, search-graphs of sufficient quality can often be constructed within seconds, allowing for quick nearest-neighbor searches also on intermediate data structures as a part of larger GPU-based algorithms, e.g.\ in machine learning applications.

-Currently, our scheme computes the exact distance to all visited high-dimensional points.
-As the number of distance calculations dominates the query time, a compressed representation of the data vectors could lead to further acceleration. { }
+Currently, our method computes the exact distance to all visited high-dimensional points.
+As the number of distance calculations dominates the query time, a compressed representation of the data vectors could lead to further acceleration.